paper-skyline/ftnt_sdwan/SD-WAN with ADVPN Hub-Spoke.md

 This template is written with the assumption that the hub will be a device that has a "wan1" and "wan2" interface and will use both of them for the SD-WAN underlay.

+In this configuration, there is no SD-WAN configuration on the hub.
+Traffic back to the spoke __should__ traverse the same path in reverse due to stickiness.
+The better approach is to supplement the hub-spoke approach with BGP community tags where the spoke is tagging its preferred path back to the hub to leverage __and then__ the Hub uses SD-WAN with those tags to select the prefered path to the spoke.

+Because you have to remove all configuration references to interfaces __before__ you configure SD-WAN, you should *strongly* consider configuring SD-WAN before continuing onwards on the Hub.

 ### IPSEC Configuration

 ```ruby